 Walk to the center of the Indian River Inlet Bridge.
 Use special caution when parking alongside Route 1., Indian River Inlet

+Walk to the top of the Indian River Inlet Bridge.
+The pedestrian lane on the bridge can be accessed from either the North Inlet or South Inlet Day Areas.
 The inlet has moved several times throughout the last two centuries, even closing completely several times.
 Finally, in 1928, dynamite was used to open the inlet to navigation.
 Jetties were built in the late 1930s to stabilize it in its current location.
-Located where the Indian River Bay meets the Atlantic Ocean, it is a place where natural and cultural history converge.
+The inlet is where the Indian River Bay meets the Atlantic Ocean, and it is a place where natural and cultural history converge.

 Fenwick Island Boat Ramp, Assawoman Recreation Area at Sunset